Reopening May 23rd, 2021

 2003 West 43rd St, Houston, 77018

 Worshiping God is at the core of who we are and what we do!
-We gather for worship every Sunday morning at 8:30 and 11 a.m. in our sanctuary , and we would love for you to join us.
+We gather for worship every Sunday morning at 11 a.m. in our sanctuary (beginning May 23rd, 2021) , and online at Facebook and YouTube.
+We would love for you to join us.